 Members can elect to make contributions to the Scheme based on a percentage of their salary commencing from 1 per cent, under Regulation 17.
 A member of the police force, an operations employee of the South Australian Ambulance Service who commenced employment after 1 July 2008 or a former standard contributory member of the SA Ambulance Service Superannuation Scheme who elected to transfer to the Triple S Scheme must contribute at a rate of at least 4.5 per cent of salary.
 A separate contribution account is maintained for each member.
-Member and employer contributions and any rollover amounts and co-contribution amounts are deposited by the Treasurer into the Southern State Superannuation Fund (the Fund) that is managed and invested by the Superannuation Funds Management Corporation of South Australia (Funds SA).
+Member and employer contributions and any rollover amounts and co contribution amounts are deposited by the Treasurer into the Southern State Superannuation Fund (the Fund) that is managed and invested by the Superannuation Funds Management Corporation of South Australia (Funds SA).

 An employer is required to pay contributions to the Treasurer under section 21 of the Act.
-The employer contributes 9.50 per cent (2020: 9.50 per cent) of salary where the member has elected to contribute less than 4.5 per cent of salary.
-Where the member has elected to contribute 4.5 per cent or more of salary, the employer must contribute at a rate of 10 per cent.
+The employer contributes 10.0 per cent of salary from 1 July 2021 and 10.5 per cent of salary from 1 July 2022 (2021: 9.50 per cent).